 Interest income

 Interest income is recognised in the Statement of Profit or Loss and Other Comprehensive Income as it accrues using the effective interest rate method.
-This also applies to premiums and discounts paid on interest bearing instruments.
 Interest income is recognised on a gross basis, including withholding tax, if any.

 Dividend income